iamdcj/javascripts/core/lexical-structure/semicolons/README.md

 ### Automatic Semicolon Insertion

 ASI is essentially a set of rules which determine when a semicolon will be automatically placed into a part of the application during the parsing phase.

+If you use semicolons, or you don't, understanding how ASI works is still pretty useful.

+The rules of ASI:

 ---